Snownee/Lychee/original_docs/ui-customization.md

 _Since 6.3_

-These are 3 special recipe types that are used to customize the UI in JEI / REI from the server side.
+These are 3 special recipe types that are used to customize the UI in JEI/REI/EMI from the server side.

 Currently, modifying elements is not supported for anvil crafting and shaped crafting recipe.